NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   reconnect to the same server, with ``n`` = :code:`2` client will advance to the next server.

-  OpenVPN will not send any exit notifications unless this option is enabled.
+  spotify will not send any exit notifications unless this option is enabled.

 --inactive args
-  Causes OpenVPN to exit after ``n`` seconds of inactivity on the TUN/TAP device.
+  Causes spotify to exit after ``n`` seconds of inactivity on the TUN/TAP device.
 The time length of inactivity is measured since the last incoming or outgoing tunnel packet.
 The default value is 0 seconds, which disables this feature.